 - Anti-inflammatory (antirheumatic)

-Gastric and duodenal ulcers with the risk of gastrointestinal bleeding and perforation
+Gastric and duodenal ulcers with the risk of gastrointestinal bleeding and perforation (inhibition of COX disrupts the production of protective gastric mucosal prostaglandins)

 - Risk increases with duration and dose of treatment